Skip to main content

 Triggers

-Triggers are set at the process level.
-They allow you to define rules which, when true for a particular person, will automatically add them to the first task within the process.
+Triggers are set within the workflow by adding the Trigger Task or from form automation settings.
+The Trigger Task allows you to define rules which, when true for a particular person, will automatically add them to the task chosen or designated in the trigger settings.

-See this article for help on defining triggers on a process.
+See this article for help on defining triggers on a workflow.

 Tasks

-Tasks do the actual work within a process such as sending emails, assigning tasks, updating person profiles, coordinating progress, and much more.
+Tasks do the actual work within a workflow such as sending emails, assigning tasks, updating person profiles, coordinating progress, and much more.

-A process contains one or more tasks which lists everything the process does.
+The workflow editor contains one or more tasks which list everything the workflow does.
 A task can be automated or require manual intervention to complete.

-See this article for a list of the tasks that can be added to a process.
+See this article for a list of the tasks that can be added to a workflow.

 People

-People are added to processes and go through each defined task sequentially until they complete the process.
-There are three ways a person can be added to a process:
+People are added to workflows and go through each defined task sequentially until they complete the workflow.
+There are multiple ways a person can be added to a workflow:

 • Added manually